ibm-cloud-docs/log-analysis/compliance/adoption.md

 Consider the following limitations:
 * Ingestion endpoints of type `syslog-tcp (syslog-a)` and `syslog-udp (syslog-u)` are not currently supported on the Cloud Service Endpoint (CSE) network.
-* The logging UI is not currently supported on the CSE network.
+* The logging web UI is not currently supported on the CSE network.

 **If you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, you must allow outgoing network traffic to the {{site.data.keyword.la_full_notm}} service on TCP port 443 and TCP port 80 in your firewall.
 The API endpoint is required for logging agent authentication.**